-Nederland Police Department responses & arrests: Sept.
+Nederland Police Department arrests & responses: Sept.
 20-26 - Port Arthur News

-Nederland Police Department responses & arrests: Sept.
+Nederland Police Department arrests & responses: Sept.
 20-26

 - Joseph Guidry, 30, warrant other agency